A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 If you want to make it at home, have a look at this heart-warming Spanish hot chocolate recipe.

-23. Yemas
+28. Yemas

 Yemas or egg yolks are another traditional dessert.
 The term yemas is connected with Santa Teresa, and it is said that they originated from her birthplace, Ávila.

 The yemas are just egg yolks with sugar and water, baked with a certain technique.
-The secret is that after you finish, you have to let them sit for at least 24h before serving them.

 Spanish Christmas Drinks

-24. Cava
+31. Cava

 Just as it is important to have the best food during the holidays, it is equally important to have a great wine to completely enjoy the days off.
-Spanish Cava is what we would know as champaign.
+Spanish Cava is what we would know as champagne.

-Of course, everything sparkly just goes with the Christmas spirit, and what a better drink to complement it than sparkling wine?
-There are many varieties of Cava, and they all go incredibly well with Christmas lunch or dinner.
+Of course, everything sparkly just goes with the Christmas spirit, and what better drink to complement it than sparkling wine?

 If you’re in Catalonia, don’t forget to visit wineries near Barcelona to learn more about the winemaking process.

-25. Jerez Dulce
+33. Jerez Dulce

 Regardless of being stuck with some daily tasks or enjoying the most important holiday meal, Jerez Dulce is a drink to keep nearby.

-They are naturally sweet, and since sherry in general needs a lot of time to age properly, Jerez Dulce can’t be a wrong choice.
+They are naturally sweet, and since sherry, in general, needs a lot of time to age properly, Jerez Dulce can’t be a wrong choice.

 If you’re wondering what to eat in Spain at Christmas time, Jerez wine is a must!